 “The forest is dangerous, especially for little ones.
 Even more dangerous than usual, as of late.
 Drys will be able to get you through the forest safely, but safety does require caution.
 That caution may slow you down.”
 Leihlani glanced down at the orinians.
 “What are your names?”

-“I’m Maebhe,” Maebhe said when the others didn’t speak.
+“I’m Maebhe,” Maebhe supplied.
 “This is my brother Kieran and his fiancé Íde.”

 “I’m Leihlani,” Leihlani said, her voice like the wind through the ancient trees.
 When she ducked out of the way of a tree branch, a bird flew out of it and perched on her shoulder, remaining there as Leihlani kept walking.
 Leihlani’s ears twitched when the bird chirped, but she didn’t otherwise react.
 “What do your tattoos mean?” she asked.